Average reading time: Over 10 minutes

 all-digital transition and the need to better serve their citizens are combined.

 Here too, the task is on government services to be

 reliable, to protect public interests and the safety of people and property.

 promoting the conditions for digital development centered on people and their changing usage habits.

 trust services and, above all,

-They are looking for the
+- They are looking for

-national identity trust systems* not only to rationalize services and processes in areas such as social services, taxes, local voting and administration, but also to promote private services by stimulating the digital economy, all while reducing costs.
+national identity trust systems* not only to rationalize services and processes in areas such as social services, taxes, local voting, and administration, but also to promote private services by stimulating the digital economy, all while reducing costs.